CLI

 $ cup check -r

-When parsing Cup’s output, capture only stdout
+When parsing Cup’s output, capture only stdout, otherwise you might not get

 valid JSON (if there are warnings)